The Honours System

-The Cabinet Office has published a leaflet aimed at encouraging a larger number of nominations for a national Honour, particularly of deserving women.
-Click here for the Do The Honours Leaflet.
+The Cheshire Lieutenancy has produced a leaflet aimed at encouraging a larger number of nominations for a national Honour for Cheshire residents – Nominating for Honour leaflet (PDF, 1.3MB).

-- A prominent national role of a lesser degree or
+- A prominent national or regional role or

 - Making a highly distinguished, innovative contribution in his or her area of activity